Forehead Masculinizing - Lengthening & Augmentation

 Who is a good candidate for this procedure?

 Forehead lengthening and augmentation are appropriate for adults in good health who desire to masculinize the appearance of their brow and forehead — and overall facial features.
-This surgery is used within the context of Facial Masculinization Surgery often by cisgendered males who are seeking a more masculine appearance or by transgender men.
+This surgery is typically recommended within the context of facial masculinization by either cisgendered males (male assigned male at birth) who are seeking a more masculine appearance, or by transitioning transgender men.

 What can I expect after forehead surgery?